• Skip to main content

 A few interesting Christ the Redeemer facts

-• Cristo Redentor (Portuguese) or Christ the Redeemer (English) is the official name of the statue.
-However, in our short visit, we heard it called the “Jesus statue in Brazil,” “Rio Jesus,” and “that big Jesus statue,” among a long list of other names.
+- Cristo Redentor (Portuguese) or Christ the Redeemer (English) is the statue’s official name.
+However, during our short visit, we heard it called the “Jesus statue in Brazil,” “Rio Jesus,” and “that big Jesus statue,” among a long list of other names.

 Click here to see our full South American itinerary.